 Named after Alfred Lee Donaldson, the first person to author a complete history of the Adirondacks, Mount Donaldson is remote, but offers beautiful and sweeping views of its neighboring peaks in the Seward Range as well as the surrounding lowlands and Long Lake.
-Donaldson is climbed in conjunction with the other peaks in the Seward Range, which due to their remoteness are considered four of the toughest high peaks to climb.
+Donaldson (ranked #33 in elevation among the Adirondack High Peaks) is climbed in conjunction with the other peaks in the Seward Range, which due to their remoteness are considered four of the toughest high peaks to climb.

 Beginning in Saranac Lake, follow route 3 towards Tupper Lake.
 Continue for around 13 miles to the turnoff for Corey’s Road on your left.
 Follow Corey’s Road for 5.5 miles until you reach the trailhead on your right.